 Name the supplementary files with four first words of your manuscript title followed by file number.
 Number supplementary files consecutively as they are referred in the manuscript.
 Never use author name or Silva Fennica in the file name.

 Each supplementary file must include the bibliographic reference of the main article at the top of the first page of the file because supplementary files may become separated from the original context.
-This information is added after acceptance to the final submission of the production version of your manuscript.
+This information is added after acceptance to the final submission of the production version of your manuscript (see 6.2 for formatting instructions).

 All supplementary files must be referred in the manuscript text.
 The reference format is “...as shown in Supplementary file 3” or “...as shown in the animation of the landscape change (Supplementary file 3)”.
 Also list all supplementary files between the text body and reference list in a table that includes the number, title, and type of each supplementary file.